 The Edge Browser

 Microsoft ships Windows 10 with a new web browser called Edge, which is replacing Internet Explorer.
-Microsoft re-wrote Edge from the ground up, so it's still has some quirks and glitches that are being worked out.
-On the other hand, it delivers great performance, solid security and uses very little memory compared to other browsers.
+Microsoft re-wrote Edge from the ground up, so it delivers great performance, solid security and uses very little memory compared to other alternatives.
 It works pretty much like any other web browser, but it does have one unique feature that's super-useful.
 It allows you to draw on webpages and save screenshots from the browser.
 Here's a video of how it works:

 Virtual Desktops and App Switching